 Next, we dove into some literature.
 Now, this was teacher planned.
-A friend donated a few old curriculum books to me in the beginning of the year and I found a whole unit on Animal Habitats.
-We don’t have access to a library here in Placencia, so the lack of resources can sometimes be frustrating.
-ESPECIALLY when you teach in a student-led fashion.
-I try to utilize all the resources I’m given in some way.
+A friend donated a few old curriculum books to me in the beginning of the year and I found a whole unit on animal habitats.

 I started by reading, “The Night of the Pufflings” and “Red Robin, Fly Up”

 I have to mention that a crazy, fateful event occurred prior to reading the stories about birds.
 I called off sick from teaching with the flu and that same day a little morning bird flew into our house and was trapped in our attic for hours!
 I was totally freaked out (so was the bird, obviously).
-As I spent time “pinteresting while sick,” I found this adorable idea from Nurture Store: Word Bird
+As I spent time “internet spiraling while sick,” and I found this idea from Nurture Store: Word Bird .

-We completed these birds the day I got back from being sick.
-It was so fun to come up with a story and map of “George’s Journey.”
+We completed word birds the day I got back from being sick.
+We were able to reuse some old cardboard we had and it was so fun to come up with a story and map of “George’s Journey.”
 My students range from 5-8 years old and this project was easy to differentiate.
 Some students drew maps showing their birds journey and others created stories.
 I also dictated stories for younger students who could not express themselves in writing.

-So during our “read alouds” we made anchor charts for each book and discussed the title, genre, setting, characters, problem & solution for each story.
+During read aloud time for each story, we co-created anchor charts for each book and discussed the title, genre, setting, characters, problem & solution for each story.

 Next, we created Venn diagrams to compare and contrast each story.
 The students worked in pairs and small groups for this.